sualehalam/Udacity-Data-Analyst-Nanodegree/Project 1 - Explore-Weather-Trends/README.md

 * Then creating a 2-D Line Chart to compare city's temperature with global temperature.
 * Finally drawing conclusions after observing the similarities and differences between the world averages and your city’s average.

-## Database Schema

-* city_data - This contains the average temperatures for each city by year (ºC).
-* global_data - This contains the average global temperatures by year (ºC).
-* city_list - This contains a list of cities and countries in the database.

 ## Authors